Last Updated on

 Covered in lush green rainforest, this steep mountain range, separating the east coast and west coast of Sabah, is the only real mountainous area in Malaysian Borneo, at an average height of 1,800 meters (5,900 ft).
 Mount Kinabalu, one of the highest mountains in Southeast Asia, is part of this range.
 Part of the range has been gazetted for protection as Crocker Range Park since 1984.

 There’s a Rafflesia center here, where it’s possible to see the biggest flower in the world, as well as many hiking opportunities.
 One of the less known things to do in Borneo.
+Have a look at the tours of the Crocker from Kota Kinabalu.

 Read more about the Crocker Range